Orange County Workplace Injury Attorney

 Our Results in Workplace Injury Cases

-In many workplace injury cases, the defendant and/or the defendant’s insurer denies responsibility based on some action that the employee took, but in most cases, this does not negate their liability.
-While we cannot guarantee a positive outcome for your case, we’ve had great success with securing damages for those injured in the workplace.
-In some instances, we have also been able to successfully sue for loss of consortium on behalf of the plaintiff’s spouse or family.
+In many workplace injury cases, the defendant or their insurer denies responsibility, often citing the employee’s actions.
+However, this typically does not negate their liability.
+While we cannot guarantee a positive outcome for every case, we have a strong track record of securing damages for workplace injury victims.
+Additionally, we have successfully pursued claims for loss of consortium on behalf of plaintiffs’ spouses or families.

-In several lawsuits that we’ve brought against negligent employers or associated companies, the defendants settled out of court, but we’ve also had to go to trial.
-No matter whether your case is settled or goes to court, we’ll be with you every step of the way.
+In several lawsuits against negligent employers or associated companies, defendants have settled out of court, though some cases have gone to trial.
+Regardless of whether your case is settled or proceeds to court, we will support you every step of the way.
 Here are examples of our successful outcomes:

 $14,332,000 settlement.
 A retail store manager fell from a 12-foot-high merchandising island while performing stocking duties.
 He sustained a skull fracture and brain damage when the crown molding at the top of the island broke away and he fell backwards.
 The case against the store and the construction company that built the island resulted in a significant settlement, but the plaintiff will require 24-hour care for the rest of his life.